Do you have issues with your Record of Employment?

 Do you need to file a grievance for missing pay?

 If after checking your paycheque you have a negative discrepancy (a red number in brackets), then the union will need to file a grievance on your behalf to make sure you get all the pay you are owed.
-Stay tuned: a Jotform will be released soon where you can provide the relevant information in order to file a grievance on this matter.
+A Jotform has now been released where you can provide the relevant information in order to file a grievance on this matter.

 For any questions: contact Lead Steward Unit 2, Neil Braganza, at cupe3903chiefstewardunit2@gmail.com